 1. The 3 Phases of Hair Growth

 How long to grow a beard?
 Typically two to six months for a normal beard.
+You also need to have in mind that not every man can grow a beard, some reach out to beard transplantation.
 There, that basically answers it, but now you may be wondering, why so long?
 Why not sooner?
 Which, in turn, leads us to the hair growing cycle that occurs not just on your face, but on your entire body.
 Every single hair goes through this process, and it consists of three phases:

 This is the most important phase of all when it comes to hair growth, and it’s the phase in which your beard will grow the most.
 This can take two months, and beyond, but how the anagen phase clicks for you is dependent on genetics as much as anything.
 If it’s in your genes to grow hair faster than other men, then a bit of luck is on your side.
 If it takes longer?
 Well, that’s DNA, too.
 Relax.
 Slow growth doesn’t mean you’re an ineffectual male by any means.
 In fact, the anagen phase for head hair can last anywhere from two to six years.
 Again, be patient brother.